-An important part of the OS X experience is the Messages app, which allows you to iMessage your friends, family, and co-workers, and even use SMS if you have configured an iPhone to forward SMS messages over to your Mac.
+An important part of the Mac experience is the Messages app, which allows you to iMessage your friends, family, and co-workers, and even use SMS if you have configured an iPhone to forward SMS messages over to your Mac.

-In this tutorial, we’ll guide you through how to view time stamps in the Messages app in OS X.
+In this tutorial, we’ll guide you through how to view time stamps in the Messages app on Mac.

 Why you would want to view a time stamp